cervthecoder/zapisky-2022/content/cestina/drama.md

 ## Král Oidipus

-- zamiloval se do své matky a vzal si svou matku
+- zamiloval se do své matky (Iokasté) a vzal si svou matku

   $\to$ matka to zjistila a zabila se